Amirali-Gorji/online_shop/README.md

 # Online Shop

 ## Project Description
-    Django rest backend for online shop
+Django rest backend for online shop\
-    register and login to it, then you can search for verity of products, purchase them and add your review
+register and login to it, then you can search for variety of products, purchase them and add your review

 ### Built With
 * [Django](https://www.djangoproject.com/) - Base Web Framework